 With the SOAR Fellowship he plans to lead a cross-disciplinary group of scholars to publish a series of co-authored papers, and a short, programmatic book on the asset economy.
 There will be interaction with similar groups at University partners Harvard, Toronto, UCL and Utrecht, as well as NYU and Chicago.

-Associate Professor Ian Manchester – School of Aerospace, Mechanical and Mechatronic Engineering, Faculty of Engineering and Information Technologies
+Associate Professor Ian Manchester – School of Aerospace, Mechanical and Mechatronic Engineering, Faculty of Engineering

 Associate Professor Ian Manchester is the Associate Director (Research) at the Centre for Robotics and Intelligent Systems, working on machine learning and robot control systems.